-Requirements are identified information needs—what we must know to safeguard the nation.
+Requirements are identified information needs—what must be known to safeguard the nation.
 Intelligence requirements are established by the Director of National Intelligence according to guidance received from the president and the national and homeland security advisors.
-Requirements are developed based on critical information required to protect the United States from national security and criminal threats.
+Requirements are developed based on critical information necessary to protect the United States from national security and criminal threats.
 The attorney general and the Director of the FBI participate in the formulation of national intelligence requirements.

 Planning and Direction is management of the entire effort, from identifying the need for information to delivering an intelligence product to a consumer.
 It involves implementation plans to satisfy requirements levied on the FBI, as well as identifying specific collection requirements based on FBI needs.
 Planning and direction also is responsive to the end of the cycle, because current and finished intelligence, which supports decision-making, generates new requirements.
 The executive assistant director for the National Security Branch leads intelligence planning and direction for the FBI.